-This article would be incomplete without providing more information about what people who fish standing in their Wavewalk® 500 kayak have to say about their real-life experience with it.
-Our website offers over 200 Wavewalk Fishing Kayak reviews contributed by such people, including full name and state, and in most cases pictures too.
+This article would be incomplete without providing more information about what people who fish standing in their Wavewalk kayaks have to say about their real-life experience.
+Our website offers over 250 Wavewalk Fishing Kayak reviews contributed by such people, including full name and state, and in most cases pictures too.

 Electric trolling motors vs. gas outboard motors, transom mounts vs side mounts, offshore and inland – and more.